zltl/json-gen-c/README.md

 ## Overview

-json-gen-c is an easy mechanism for searializing C struct to JSON and deserializing JSON to C struct back.
-It parse structs' definition file then generate C code to serialize and deserialize the structs.
+json-gen-c is a program for searializing C struct to JSON and deserializing JSON to C struct back.
+It parse structs' definition files then generate C codes to serialize and deserialize the structs.

 ![covor](https://raw.githubusercontent.com/zltl/json-gen-c/main/doc/json-gen-c.png)

 - [Document](https://zltl.github.io/json-gen-c/)

-## Build and install
+## Build and Install

 ```bash
 make